qzane/qzane.github.io/_posts/2016-12-03-3D-Scene-Reconstruction-of-Monocular-Photos.md

 ![3D Scene Reconstruction](/images/161208-3d-reconstruction-3.gif "3D Scene Reconstruction")  <br>

 # Description
+This is just part of my undergraduate thesis about "Scene Understanding for Robots" which is still under constrction, so that this post may seem unfinished.
+I'm sorry for that, but you are always welcomed to contact me[AT]qzane.com for details if you are interested.

 ## Original Photo(Perspective projection)
 ## Finding Strong Outlines and Potential Rectangles (Perspective projection)
 I’m still trying different methods to find rectangles more precisely, and I'm trying to make use of [NYU Depth Dataset V2](http://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html) as my training set. <br>